CollinHeist/TitleCardMaker/docs/getting_started/connections/sonarr.md

     The process of setting this up Tautulli is covered [here](tautulli.md).
 It is not recommended (or necessary) to enable both integrations.

+!!! warning "Sonarr v4 Required"

+    The Webhook utilized by TCM was reworked in Sonarr v4; meaning this is required for the integration.

 If you'd like to create Title Cards for Episodes faster than TCM typically does via the [adjustable scheduler](../scheduler.md), you can enable a Sonarr Webhook to trigger card creation for Episodes as they are grabbed by Sonarr.
 How to